dschlenk/opennms-cookbook/README.md

 #### etc/jdbc-datacollection-config.xml

-TODO: Finish this template!!!
-Similar to other datacollection-config.xml files, you can change the RRD repository, step, RRA definitions and disable default collections.
+Similar to other datacollection-config.xml files, you can change the RRD repository, step, RRA definitions and disable default collections and their queries.

 #### etc/jmx-datacollection-config.xml

-TODO: Finish this template!!!
-Similar to other datacollection-config.xml files, you can change the RRD repository, step, RRA definitions and disable default collections.
+Similar to other datacollection-config.xml files, you can change the RRD repository, step, RRA definitions and disable default collections and their mbeans.
+In the JBoss collection you can specify a JMS queue and/or topic to collect stats on.
+See the template and default attributes for details.

 #### etc/linkd-configuration.xml